jonaskay/flashover-middleman/source/2018-10-05-back-to-basic-with-agile.html.markdown

 McGregor and Doshi suggest that your team should have a habit of *“constantly diagnosing and iterating [your] operating model.”* Some teams do this diagnosing **on a monthly basis**.

-These teams know that being agile is about *finding a balance over and over again*.
+These teams know that being agile is about finding a balance over and over again.

 \*\*\*